Flotomate/product_docs/source/asset-management/asset-discovery.rst

 3. Enter your primary DNS address in the primary field and your backup DNS address in the secondary field.

-4. The Base URL field is the domain name of {Product} hosted on your server.
+4. The Base URL field is the domain name of Flotomate hosted on your server.
 Enter the name and hit Update to save your changes.

 You can later edit your DNS configuration in the DNS Configuration page.